Michael Cox (independent bishop): Ministry

+Michael Patrick Cox was ordained to the priesthood in Switzerland on 1 May 1978 as part of Order Mater Dei by Bishops Maurice "Hermenegildo" Revaz (Bishop Superior at the time), William "Rufino" Daly, Richard "Sixto" Corr, James Boyle and Ciaran "Bernardo" Broadbery.
+This Order was founded by a group of former bishops of the Carmelites of the Holy Face who had left when this order, under Clemente Domínguez y Gómez, transformed into the Palmarian Catholic Church, with Clemente claiming he had been crowned Pope Gregory XVII of the Catholic Church by Jesus Christ.
+Their holy orders derive from Ngô Đình Thục.

+He was then consecrated as a bishop in Dublin by Broadbery on 27 April 1982, and Cox subsequently appeared on The Late Late Show on RTÉ shortly afterwards.
-Cox was consecrated as a bishop in 1978 by Ciarán Broadbery, who in turn was consecrated in 1977 by Clemente Domínguez y Gómez of the independent Palmarian Catholic Church.

-Domínguez was consecrated in January 1976 by Catholic Archbishop Ngô Đình Thục.
+Broadbery was consecrated in 1977 by Clemente Domínguez y Gómez of the Carmelites of the Holy Face (which would later become the Palmarian Catholic Church), who in turn was consecrated by Archbishop Ngô Đình Thục.
 In September 1976, Thục, and those he had ordained, were excommunicated from the Catholic Church.

-Cox offered Tridentine Masses at Monkstown, County Dublin, in the mid-1980s.
+Cox offered Tridentine Masses at Monkstown, Dublin, in the mid-1980s.

-Cox's church is St Coleman's, in the townland of Cree near Birr, County Offaly.
+Cox's church is St Colman's, in the townland of Cree near Birr, County Offaly.

-In May 1998, Cox consecrated a Catholic priest, Patrick Buckley, as a bishop.
+In May 1998, Cox consecrated a Catholic priest, Pat Buckley, as a bishop.
 In June 1998, Jim Cantwell, director of the Irish Catholic Press and Information Office, said that Cox's consecration of Buckley was valid but illicit.
 However, the Catholic Media Office of the Catholic Bishops' Conference of England and Wales later "said that it doubts that the bishop's episcopal consecration is valid".